Shop now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-In that case, skip the missed dose and resume the regular schedule.
-Do not double up.
-For extended-release products, maintain consistent daily timing to support steady control of symptoms.
+If you miss a dose, take it when remembered unless it is close to the next scheduled time.
+If it is nearly time for the next dose, skip the missed dose and resume the regular schedule.
+Do not double doses.
+Keeping a consistent routine, such as morning and evening dosing for divided regimens, can help maintain steady control.

 Storage and Travel Basics